Small cancellation labellings of some infinite graphs and applications

 (B) corresponds to one of the cases: Ia, Ib(i), IIb(i) or IIb(iii).
 The estimates on $|p|$ and $q$ follow then from: (\ref{e:m1}) and (\ref{e:m3}) or (\ref{e:m5}), or from (\ref{e:m10}) and (\ref{e:m12}) or (\ref{e:m15}), using (\ref{e:m16}).

 (C) corresponds to Case IIa(i). \end{proof}

-Now we show, similarly as in the preceding Subsection~\ref{s:LLL}, that there exists a labeling $(\tn,\bar l_n)$ such that none of the patterns (A), (B) or (C) from Lemma~\ref{l:mLLL} appears.
-This will imply that no two different paths in $\tn$ of length at least $\lambda \, \gi \tn$ have the same $\bar l_n$--labeling.
-The labeling $\bar l_n$ will use $\bar L$ labels.
-Define $\bar L$ as (here $e$ denotes the Euler constant)
+Now we show, similarly as in the preceding Subsection~\ref{s:LLL}, that there exists a labelling $(\tn,l'_n)$ such that none of the patterns (A), (B) or (C) from Lemma~\ref{l:mLLL} appears.
+This will imply that no two different paths in $\tn$ of length at least $\lambda \, \gi \tn$ have the same $l'_n$--labelling.
+This will also mean that $l'_n$ is reduced.
+The labelling $l'_n$ will use $L'$ labels.
+Define $L'$ as (here $e$ denotes the Euler constant)

-Call a labeling of a path $p$ \emph{bad} if it is of the form (A), (B) or (C) as in Lemma~\ref{l:mLLL}.
+where $E=\lambda/(16\lambda +8A)$ is the constant from Lemma~\ref{l:mLLL}.
+Call a labelling of a path $p$ \emph{bad} if it is of the form (A), (B) or (C) as in Lemma~\ref{l:mLLL}.
+Let $M_i$ denote the number of possibilities of labelling a fixed simple path of length $i$ in a bad way by $L'$ letters.
+Let $N_i$ denote the number of possibilities of labelling a fixed simple path of length $i$ by $L'$ letters.
 Observe that